Properties of Willingness Levels

 variability: because there can be more or less energy, willingness can be more or less intense.
 If the intensity is zero, there is reluctance.
 As intensity builds, a person is more and more energized to use the appropriate element.

-The teacher's universal injunction—"must try harder"—is appropriate in principle, but ways to enable that production of energy require clarification of the willingness elements.
+The school teacher's universal injunction—"must try harder"—is appropriate in principle, but ways to enable that production of energy require clarification of the willingness elements.

 While the elements developed in the previous topic seem quite distinct, it is necessary to validate and emphasize distinctions among them.
 This can be achieved by considering the following properties for each element or level.